spotDL/spotify-downloader/README.md

 - To download all songs in your playlist, just select all the songs `ctrl+a` in Spotify desktop app, copy them `ctrl+c` and paste `ctrl+v` in `list.txt` and then use `--list` argument.

-- Songs that are already downloaded will skipped and will not be downloaded again.
+- Songs that are already downloaded will be skipped and will not be downloaded again.

 ## Disclaimer: